frappe/erpnext/erpnext/docs/user/manual/en/buying/supplier.md

 ### Integration with Accounts

-In ERPNext, there is a separate Account record for each Supplier, of Each company.
+In ERPNext, there is a separate Account record for each Supplier, of Each organization.

-When you create a new Supplier, ERPNext will automatically create an Account Ledger for the Supplier under “Accounts Payable” in the Company set in the Supplier record.
+When you create a new Supplier, ERPNext will automatically create an Account Ledger for the Supplier under “Accounts Payable” in the organization set in the Supplier record.

-> Advanced Tip: If you want to change the Account Group under which the Supplier Account is created, you can set it in the Company master.
+> Advanced Tip: If you want to change the Account Group under which the Supplier Account is created, you can set it in the organization master.

-If you want to create an Account in another Company, just change the Company value and “Save” the Supplier again.
+If you want to create an Account in another organization, just change the organization value and “Save” the Supplier again.

 > Tip: You can also import from the Data Import Tool